New project on modeling, analysis and "control" of the Corona pandemic

 Invited Guest: Prof. Johann Reger, TU Ilmenau

 - 2020/01/30: Prof. Dr.-Ing.
 Johann Reger (TU Ilmenau) will give a talk on Exact Backstepping Control for Systems in Pure Feedback Form at 5:30 pm in 2/W014.
 Everybody is heartily invited.
-An overview over all past and future seminars can be found here.
+All past and future seminars can be found here.

 New project CUBES Circle - Agricultural Systems of the Future

 - 2019/12/20: Starting in 2019, several members of the ACSD lab will be working on Control of closed energy and mass flow of a high complex production system.
 The lab will closely collaborate with several industrial and academic partners.
-Further information can be found here, here and here.
-An overview over our projects can be found here
+Further information can be found in this press release from TU Chemnitz, at the project's homepage and in this press release.
+An overview of our projects can be found here.

 Contributions to the Conference on Decision and Control 2019